swarm-game/swarm/TUTORIAL.md

 Getting some resources
 ----------------------

 We're going to need some resources.
-Let's start by getting a tree!
-Enter the following:
+There seem to be a bunch of things that look like green `T`s nearby; let's see if we can grab one of those!
+Try entering the following:
 ```
-build "fetch" {turn west; m8; grab; turn back; m8; give "base" "tree"; selfdestruct}
+build "fetch" {turn west; m8; thing <- grab; turn back; m8; give "base" thing; selfdestruct}
 ```

 The `turn` command causes a robot to turn, of course.
 It takes a direction as an argument, which can be either an absolute direction (`north`, `south`, `east`, or `west`) or a relative direction (`forward`, `back`, `left`, or `right`).
+You can also see that the `grab` command returns the name of the thing it grabbed, which is especially helpful when grabbing something unknown.

-You should see a robot head west from your base, grab a tree, and return to the base.
-If all works properly, after the newly built robot executes the `give` command, you should see a tree show up in your inventory, like this:
+You should see a robot head west from your base, grab a thing, and return to the base.
+If all works properly, after the newly built robot executes the `give` command, you should see the thing show up in your inventory, like this:

 ![](images/tree.png)

-Tab over to your inventory and take a look at the tree.
+Apparently that thing is a tree!
+Tab over to your inventory and take a look at it.
 In the bottom left corner you will see a description of the tree along with some *recipes* involving trees.
 Apparently, we can use a tree to construct a rangefinder (this is just for testing and will go away at some point!), or two branches and a log.
 Let's use the second recipe.
 Since your base has a `workbench` installed, you can use the `make` command to make things.
 Just give it the name of a thing you'd like to make, and the system will automatically pick a recipe which produces the thing you requested and for which you have all the necessary inputs.
 In this case we can request to make either a `"log"` or a `"branch"`; it doesn't matter which, and we will get the same result either way.

 ![](images/log.png)